Global Food Sustainability Scholars 2026 Blog

 Photo: lunch of beef, tortillas, carrots and beets, and salad

 After lunch, we headed to the Culuncos for a beautiful (and wet) hike.
 To get there, we were transported by utility truck.
 All packed in, we had some interesting experiences — Tim, in particular, bore the brunt of the intrigue.
-The Culuncos are trails paved by the Yumba people (pre-Incan) over thousands of years.
+The Culuncos are trails paved by the Yumbos people (pre-Incan) over thousands of years.
 We learned that these roads were once used to transport alcohol and other contraband.
 Our driver, Rolando, even transported alcohol by horse through the trails when he was a child.

 Photos: scenes from the Culuncos trek